shivkanthbuddha/Developer-Buddy/README.md

-# Sketch2Code Alexify
+# Developer Buddy

+Ability to transform any hands-drawn design into a HTML code with AI.
+It is a voice based solution which speeds up the development effort for creating static screens by replacing the UI developer with AI Service.
+Works on Amazon echo and google home devices.

 Extending the Microsoft Sketch2code to leverage Alexa capabilities.
-All credits to Sketch2Code which transforms a handwritten user interface design from a picture to valid HTML markup code.
+Thank to  Sketch2Code which transforms a handwritten user interface design from a picture to valid HTML markup code.

 # Happy Path!
 1) User want to transform any hands-drawn design into a HTML code would send a email